VincentMDfs/Rocket_Elevators_Smart_Contracts/README.md

 # Rocket_Elevators_Smart_Contracts
 ## CodeBoxx Week - 12
 The project was to create a smart contract consisting of 6 nodes using Solidity and Truffle as well as a front end component for which we used Vue.
-The de facto leader of the team was ***Vincent Mercier***, the front-end was done by ***Frédéric Choquette*** with from ***Samuel Chabot & Alexandre Levesque*** and the nodes were worked on by all team members.
+The de facto leader of the team was ***Vincent Mercier***, the front-end was done by ***Frédéric Choquette*** with help from ***Samuel Chabot & Alexandre Levesque*** and the nodes were worked on by all team members.

 ## The Team
 - Vincent Mercier